Bloom-Tauta/farm-app/README.md

 The Backend was coded in  Ruby and Sinatra to store my data.
 On the Frontend I used React which is JavaScript framework to create a good UI/UX.

-### Run bundle install on the back end to install dependancies.
+### Run bundle install in backend directory folder fold to install dependancies.
-To start the backend server run # bundle exec rake server.
+To start the backend server cd into backend (cd backend).
+Then run (bundle exec rake server).
 THe server will run on port http://localhost:9292

-### Run npm install on the Frontend to install dependancies.
+### Run npm install in the farm-projects directory in frontend folder to install dependancies.
-To start the fronted server run npm start.
+To start the fronted server cd into frontend, then cd into farm-projects, (cd frontend, cd farm-projects).
+Then run npm start.
 Ther server will run on port http://localhost:3000

 # DELIVERABLES
 This app comprises of the Backend and Frontend.